marcklemp/vips/README.md

 ## How to Use

-Activate `vips-mode` in your current buffer by executing `M-x vips-mode`.
+Activate `vips-mode` in your Emacs buffer by executing `M-x vips-mode`.

-Once `vips-mode` is enabled, you can use the following shortcuts:
+Once `vips-mode` is active, you can easily interact with OpenAI's GPT models and DeepL's translation API to enhance your productivity within Emacs.

+### Interacting with OpenAI's GPT Models

+You can send text to OpenAI's models and receive AI-generated responses.
+Even without setting system messages, the GPT models will operate effectively in a standard manner.

-- `C-c <left>`: Send selected region or paragraph to OpenAI's GPT-4 model and append the result at the end of the region.
+- `C-c <left>`: Send selected text to GPT-4 and insert the response.
-- `C-c <right>`: Send selected region or paragraph to OpenAI's GPT-3.5-turbo model and append the result at the end of the region.
+- `C-c <right>`: Send selected text to GPT-4 Turbo and insert the response.
-- `C-c <down>`: Send selected region or paragraph to a user-selected OpenAI model and append the result at the end of the region.
+- `C-c <down>`: Choose a specific model and send selected text to it.
-- `C-c C-a C-v`: Send entire buffer to OpenAI's GPT-4 model and append the result at the end of the buffer.
-- `C-c C-a C-c`: Send region defined from the top of the buffer to the current point to OpenAI's GPT-4 model and append the result at the end of the region.
+- `C-c C-a C-c`: Mark text from the start of the buffer to the current position and run GPT-4 Turbo.
+- `C-c C-a C-v`: Run GPT-4 Turbo on the entire buffer.

+### Customizing AI Responses with System Messages

+For more tailored interactions, you can define system messages that provide context or instructions to the AI model.
+These messages are divided into two categories: main system messages and add-on messages.

+- **Main System Messages**: Set general instructions or roles for the AI, like "You are a helpful assistant."
+- **Add-On Messages**: Specify additional guidelines, such as "Use Markdown markup."

+#### Managing System Messages

+- Use `M-x vips-select-main-system-message` and `M-x vips-select-addon-message` to choose main and add-on messages respectively.
+- The selected messages are combined automatically and sent with your text to the AI.
+- Clear selected messages with `M-x vips-clear-selected-message` if you wish to reset the AI's context.
+- View the current combined message with `M-x vips-display-selected-messages`.

+### Translating Text with DeepL

+Translate text directly within Emacs using DeepL's powerful translation API.

+- Use `M-x vips-select-language` to set the target language for translation.
-- `C-c SPC`: Select output language and translate selected region or paragraph using DeepL API and append the result at the end of the region.
+- `C-c SPC`: Translate the selected text using DeepL and append the translation.

+### Configuration

+Before using `vips-mode`, configure your API keys for OpenAI and DeepL in your Emacs settings.

+With `vips-mode`, you have the flexibility to use GPT models in their standard configuration or customize their responses with system messages.
+This allows for a personalized experience whether you're drafting documents, coding, or communicating in multiple languages.

 ## Important Notes